craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Rough Lore/Rumors of Old Elves.md

 - The first city; [[The Old|Minyostalma]]
 	- "It was a beautiful sight - they were expert craftsfolk.
 I recall the marble and jade halls."
-	- It still holds the ancient weaponry of the expert craftsfolk - a [[Horde]]
+	- It still holds the ancient weaponry of the expert craftsfolk - a [[Who has a Horde]]